-bioAffinity Technologies, Inc. (the "Company," "bioAffinity," "we," or "our") develops noninvasive diagnostics to detect early-stage lung cancer and other diseases of the lung.
-We are advancing research into our therapeutic discoveries which could result in broad-spectrum cancer treatments in the future.
-We develop proprietary noninvasive diagnostic tests using flow cytometry and automated analysis developed by artificial intelligence (AI).
+We develop noninvasive diagnostics to detect early-stage lung cancer and other diseases of the lung using flow cytometry and automated analysis developed by machine learning, a form of artificial intelligence ("AI").
 One of our diagnostic tests analyzes cell populations, including cancer and cancer-related cells, that are indicative of a specific diseased state.
-Research and optimization of our platform technologies are conducted in laboratories at our wholly owned subsidiary, Precision Pathology Laboratory Services, LLC ("PPLS") and The University of Texas at San Antonio.
-Commercial laboratory services are performed at PPLS.